 The Bottom Line

 Software companies spend a lot of time interviewing customers and developing new features, but woefully little time marketing those new features to customers.
-With release notes and in-app notifications, you can create a simple and effective workflow to minimize confusion and churn while boosting retention and expanding your customer base.
+With release notes and in-app feature announcements, you can create a simple and effective workflow to minimize confusion and churn while boosting retention and expanding your customer base.

 If you use Atlassian products, check out Amoeboids’ other Atlassian plugins to improve multiple areas of your business.